DEPLOY

 Before you begin

-The DEPLOY action can be run after you have successfully packaged a runtime environment using the PACKAGE action.
+• You can run the DEPLOY action only after you have successfully packaged a runtime environment using the PACKAGE action.

-If you do not have any SMP/E target libraries on the system on which you want to run a DEPLOY action, you can use the utility, TKANSAM(KFJMAINT), with the BLDREMDS action to build the necessary minimum data sets (TKANSAM, TKANMOD, and TKANCUS libraries) needed to run the action.
+• If you do not have any SMP/E target libraries on the system on which you want to run a DEPLOY action, you can use the utility TKANSAM(KFJMAINT) with the BLDREMDS action to build the necessary minimum data sets (TKANSAM, TKANMOD, and TKANCUS libraries) needed to run the action.
 Make sure you transfer the created data sets to your remote system where DEPLOY should run and where the necessary APF authorization of the TKANMOD library is made.
-These SMP/E target libraries are the minimum required to allow Configuration Manager to run for a full RTE.
-However, for a RTE that you are sharing with SMP/E, you will need to copy your entire set of SMP/E target libraries to the system where you run the DEPLOY action.
+These SMP/E target libraries are the minimum required to allow Configuration Manager to run for a full runtime environment.
+However, for a runtime environment that you are sharing with SMP/E, you will need to copy your entire set of SMP/E target libraries to the system where you run the DEPLOY action.

-Important: When you use DEPLOY, the target runtime environment (RTE) data sets will be updated.
-Verify that these data sets are not in use before you use DEPLOY.
+Important: When you use the DEPLOY action, the target runtime environment data sets will be updated.
+Verify that these data sets are not in use before you use the DEPLOY action.

 About this task

-The following list provides more details about the DEPLOY action:
+The following list provides details about the DEPLOY action:

-• The PACKAGE action requires the use of the KCIALPHA program.
+• The DEPLOY action requires the use of the KCIALPHA program.
 KCIALPHA is an APF-authorized version of KCIOMEGA.

 NOUSS